th, 2018, the Fire Lich (Antares) Hall of Heroes was announced, breaking our three-month streak of good Hall of Heroes mons.

 This means that, together, they can really wreak havoc – Racuni will cleanse debuffs off of the Rigels, and the Rigels will inflict defense break and freezes on everyone; two things that are deadly when combinbed.

-The Solution: Did you know that the Liches are the only four star family who all have passives?
+Did you know that the Liches are the only four star family who all have passives?
 That means that if you can bring Tesarion to your team, you’ll pretty much have a cheat code to this Hall of Heroes.
 Here’s why: Tesarion is one of two monsters who can bring Oblivion onto a monster – Oblivion a debuff that blocks passives.

 The only other monster who can also inflict Oblivion is Isis, the light Desert Queen.
 She’s a nat5, though (an LnD nat5 at that), so don’t expect to get her anytime soon, though.
 If you don’t have an Isis or a Tesarion, though, I’d seriously recommend looking for a friend whose rep is that, because they can really make this Hall of Heroes easier for you.